Sultana-akther20/project-quiz/README.md

 ## User Stories
 ### User
-1. As a newcomers, I want to know about uk generelly, so I won't stuck with basic things that i don't know about uk.
+1. As a newcomers, I want to know about uk generelly, so I won't stuck with basic things that I don't know about uk.
-2.As a immigrants, I want to pass my life in the uk test, so I can get my uk settlement visa.
+2.As a immigrants, I want to pass my life in the uk test, so I can get my uk settlement visa and british passport.
 3. As a foreigners, I want to get a general knowledge about uk and other countries, so I can extend my knowledge.
 ### From Us
-1. as a c
+1. as a wesite creator, my plan is to help user's to get some idea about uk, so they can have some knowledge.

 ## Design and Elements